Dental Bridges West Haverstraw, NY

 All of your teeth play an important role in speaking, chewing, and maintaining proper alignment of other teeth.
 Tooth loss doesn’t necessarily have to occur as you age, but if you do lose teeth they must be replaced to maintain the proper function of your mouth.
 Fortunately, there are options for correcting tooth loss.

 Dental Bridge Options

-A bridge a device used to replace missing teeth attaches artificial teeth to adjacent natural teeth, called abutment teeth.
+A bridge is a device used to replace missing teeth and attach artificial teeth to adjacent natural teeth, called abutment teeth.
 Bridges are either permanently attached (fixed bridges), or they can be removable.